tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: update 'go' case in validate()
 			- DONE: updated go() in room_class_deff()
 			- DONE: update go_err() in invisible_class_deff()
-		- INPROC: update case = 'tru1word' verb methods to use 'mode' and be called by validate()
+		- DONE: update case = 'tru1word' verb methods to use 'mode' and be called by validate()
 			- DONE: create one_word_convert_lst in interp()
 			- DONE: update interp() one_word_convert for cardinal directions
 			- DONE: update interp() one_word_convert for inventory